wp-plugins/game-schedules/readme.txt

  *	Changed date() to mstw_date_loc() - forgot a column in the shortcode.
  *	Added $mstw_gs_time_format to support changing the date format on the schedule table [shortcode].
  *	Updated the Croatian translation.

+= 2.3 =
+Fixed a bug (related to translation) that was causing dates to drift a month off in the shortcode table display.

 == Upgrade Notice ==